rishu704/My-Upivot-pro-portfolio/Product-Development/docs/Breaksy_Idea_Alignment_Document.md

 **★ SIGN + SEAL**

-Once you submit this document, this is what you're building for the next 10 weeks.
+This is what I'm building for the next 10 weeks.

-You can adjust HOW you build it.
-But the WHAT is committed.

-Choose accordingly.
+Signed: Sneha Patel · Date: 15 Aug 2026 · Presented to: Upivot Pro Batch 1 + Abhik